speechly/cli/docs/evaluate_nlu.md

 # evaluate nlu

-Evaluate the NLU accuracy of the given application model.
+Evaluate the NLU accuracy of the given application model

 ### Usage